 Sergeant at Arms: The Sergeant at Arms makes sure the meeting space is ready and everything runs on time.
 You help maintain order during meetings, lead the group in pledges (or asks for volunteer), and make sure everything is cleaned up afterward.

-Door Prize Officer: brings and sets up door prizes at monthly club meetings, passes out tickets, reads winning tickets (or asks for volunteers) and puts away remaining door prizes.
-They are responsible for checking inventory and orders more prizes as needed.
-You will submit a check request with your receipt for reimbursement to the Treasurer.
+Door Prize Officer: brings and sets up door prizes, reads winning tickets (or asks for volunteer) and puts away remaining door prizes at monthly club meetings.
+Checking inventory and orders more prizes as needed.

 President - Jacob